 This is a summary of the board games that saw the most interest, play, hobby time and enjoyment in 2015.
 This is not necessarily a direct reflection of my all time favourite games, but shows where i have putting most resource, hobby interest and funding this year, and may include games i do not own.
 This was a year for family games, and the start of some group campaigning.

-7. Kingsburg – another family favourite which was expanded by To Forge A Realm and is popular at home.
-This recommended expansions that adds in a few extras without changing the game too much.
-A great worker placement game, with dice rolling forming a key part, which is unusual for a worker placement.
+7. Kingsburg – another family favourite which was expanded by ‘To Forge A Realm’ and is again popular at home.
+This recommended expansion adds in a few extras without changing the game too much.
+Overall it is a great worker placement game, with dice rolling forming a key part, which is unusual for a worker placement.

 8. Abyss – a beautiful looking undersea game that has been enjoyed occasionally at home, with family and with the gaming group.
 It contains some of the best game art around and has a choice of box covers, and i received the war version in my lucky dip order with amazon.